 Doxorubicin is secreted in breast milk.
-Because of the potential for serious reactions in nursing infants from doxorubicin, women should be instructed not to breast-feed while undergoing treatment with doxorubicin and for at least 10 days after last dose.
+Women should be instructed not to breast-feed while undergoing treatment with doxorubicin.

 4.7 Effects on ability to drive and use machines

 The effects of this medicine on a person's ability to drive and use machines were not assessed as part of its registration.